vscode-doc-jp/Docs/languages/javascript.md

 VS Code [IntelliSense](/docs/userguide/intellisense.md) is intelligent code completion, parameter info, and member lists.
 VS Code provides IntelliSense using TypeScript type declaration (typings) files (for example, `node.d.ts`) to provide metadata about the JavaScript based frameworks you are consuming in your application.
 Type declaration files are written in TypeScript so they can express the data types of parameters and functions, allowing VS Code to provide a rich IntelliSense experience.

-Thanks to a feature called `Automatic Typing Acquisition` you as a user do not have to worry about these type declaration file.
+Thanks to a feature called `Automatic Type Acquisition` you as a user do not have to worry about these type declaration file.
 VS Code will install them automatically for you.

 ![JavaScript intellisense animation](images/javascript/javascript_intellisense.gif)

-For the details of how JavaScript IntelliSense works, including being based on type inference, JsDoc annotations, TypeScript declarations, and mixing JavaScript and TypeScript projects, see the [JavaScript language service documentation](https://github.com/Microsoft/TypeScript/wiki/Salsa).
+For the details of how JavaScript IntelliSense works, including being based on type inference, JsDoc annotations, TypeScript declarations, and mixing JavaScript and TypeScript projects, see the [JavaScript language service documentation](https://github.com/Microsoft/TypeScript/wiki/JavaScript-Language-Service-in-Visual-Studio).

 When type inference does not provide the desired information, type information may be provided explicitly with JSDoc annotations.
 This document describes the [JSDoc annotations](https://github.com/Microsoft/TypeScript/wiki/JsDoc-support-in-JavaScript) currently supported.
 In addition to objects, methods, and properties, the JavaScript IntelliSense window also provides basic word completion for the symbols in your file.